valkey-io/valkey-doc/docs/reference/modules/_index.md

 * **c** -- Null terminated C string pointer.
 * **b** -- C buffer, two arguments needed: C string pointer and `size_t` length.
-* **s** -- RedisModuleString as received in `argv` or by other Redis module APIs returning a RedisModuleString object.
+* **s** -- RedisModuleString as received in `argv` or by other Valkey module APIs returning a RedisModuleString object.
 * **l** -- Long long integer.
 * **v** -- Array of RedisModuleString objects.
 * **!** -- This modifier just tells the function to replicate the command to replicas and AOF.
 It is ignored from the point of view of arguments parsing.